abhishek-kumar-code/Redfish_Public/Specification.md

 ## Overview

 The Redfish Scalable Platforms Management API ("Redfish") is a management standard using a data model representation inside of a hypermedia RESTful interface.
 Because it is based on REST, Redfish is easier to use and implement than many other solutions.
 Since it is model oriented, it is capable of expressing the relationships between components in modern systems as well as the semantics of the services and components within them.
 It is also easily extensible.
 By using a hypermedia approach to REST, Redfish can express a large variety of systems from multiple vendors.
 By requiring JSON representation, a wide variety of resources can be created in a denormalized fashion not only to improve scalability, but the payload can be easily interpreted by most programming environments as well as being relatively intuitive for a human examining the data.
-The model is exposed in terms of an interoperable Redfish Schema, expressed in an OData Schema representation with translations to a JSON Schema representation, with the payload of the messages being expressed in a JSON following OData JSON conventions.
+The model is exposed in terms of an interoperable Redfish Schema, expressed in an OData Schema representation with translations to a JSON Schema and OpenAPI representations, with the payload of the messages being expressed in a JSON following OData JSON conventions.
 The ability to externally host the Redfish Schema definition of the resources in a machine-readable format allows the meta data to be associated with the data without encumbering Redfish Services with the metadata, thus enabling more advanced client scenarios as found in many data center and cloud environments.

 ### Scope